MovAX0xDEAD/NTOSKRNL_Emu/README.md

 ## Windows 8's UASP (USB Attached SCSI) driver for Windows XP ##
+Note that some motherboards may have a deadlock issue when trying to reboot with the UAS device connected.
+Windows will turn off but not finish the reboot cycle.
+If you Safe Remove the UAS device reboot will finish normally.
+There is the option of using the deadlock patched version of the driver that fixes the issue.

 1) Get required files from Windows 8 (RTM ISO):